-- In 10-inch skillet, heat oil on medium.
-Add pepper, onion, paprika and 1/4 teaspoon salt; cook 6 to 8 minutes or until tender, stirring.
-Cool slightly, then stir in cucumber, walnuts and parsley.
+- In a 10-inch skillet, heat oil on medium.
+Add pepper, onion, paprika, and 1/4 teaspoon salt; cook 6 to 8 minutes or until tender, stirring.
+Cool slightly, then stir in cucumber, walnuts, and parsley.

-- In deep 10-inch skillet, heat vinegar and 1 inch cold water to simmering on medium.
-Crack egg into small cup.
-Gently swirl water in circle and place egg into water; stir water to gather whites around yolk.
-Cook 3 to 5 minutes or until whites are set but yolk is still runny.
+- In a deep 10-inch skillet, heat vinegar and 1-inch cold water to simmer on medium.
+Crack an egg into a small cup.
+Gently swirl the water in a circle and place the egg into the water; stir the water to gather whites around the yolk.
+Cook for 3 to 5 minutes or until the whites are set but the yolk is still runny.

-- Meanwhile, spread hummus in shallow bowl; top with vegetable mixture, creating indentation in center.
-When egg is cooked, remove with slotted spoon and blot dry on paper towel before placing in indentation.
-Garnish with pinch paprika.
-Serve immediately with pita.
+- Meanwhile, spread hummus in a shallow bowl; top with vegetable mixture, creating an indentation in the center.
+When the egg is cooked, remove it with a slotted spoon and blot it dry on a paper towel before placing it in an indentation.
+Garnish with a pinch of paprika.
+Serve immediately with a pita.

-- In food processor, pulse garlic, fresh lemon juice, salt and ground cumin until chopped.
+- In a food processor, pulse garlic, fresh lemon juice, salt, and ground cumin until chopped.
 Add tahini (sesame paste) and 1/3 cup water; pulse until smooth.
 Drain cooked chickpeas and add to tahini mixture; process until smooth, stopping and stirring occasionally.
-Store in airtight container in refrigerator up to 2 weeks.
+Store in an airtight container in the refrigerator for up to 2 weeks.
 Makes about 31/2 cups.